 Credit Suisse and the SDGs

 Credit Suisse believes that it is in the interest of both our organization and our clients for us to develop and support measures that contribute to a more sustainable economy.
 Since the introduction of the SDGs by the UN, we have been pursuing activities designed to contribute to their realization in our role as a global financial institution.
 Credit Suisse does so in various ways, including in our role as a financial intermediary and employer.
 Furthermore, we have been active in the sustainable investment space for more than 16 years.
 We are constantly broadening our sustainable investment offering and aligning it more and more closely with the SDGs.
 Other activities in support of the SDGs include our environmental management system as well as our long-standing global initiatives in education and financial inclusion.

 Apart from active support, companies can contribute to achieving the SDGs by addressing potential negative impacts on people and the environment.
 Our focus on sustainability risk management can help us to reduce potential negative impacts that certain business activities might have on the realization of the SDGs.

-Overview of our activities relating to selected SDG goals
+Overview of our activities relating to selected SDGs

-We annually report on our contribution to the realization of the SDGs in our Corporate Responsibility Report.
+We annually report on our contribution to the realization of the SDGs in our Sustainability Report.